 We are working very closely with the Port of London Authority (PLA) and will not interfere with the navigation lighting of the Thames which is essential for the safety of Thames river traffic.
 The scheme will be mindful not to cause confusion or dazzle the traffic in any way.

-We have the support of Historic England and will work closely with them to respect the historic fabric and character of each bridge, and to ensure that the scheme has no adverse visual or physical impacts.
-The artwork will subtly enhance and reveal the architectural qualities of the bridges but we are also looking at ways that we can remove redundant existing fittings on the listed bridges identified in recent surveys.
+We have the support of Historic England and have gained 18 listed building consents.
+We will work closely with them to respect the historic fabric and character of each bridge, and to ensure that the scheme has no adverse visual or physical impacts.
+The artwork will subtly enhance and reveal the architectural qualities of the bridges.

 The project will provide a major new, free public art installation to be enjoyed by Londoners, commuters and visitors alike.
 We hope it will encourage people to come into London to visit its many attractions in the centre of town at night.
-The project will enhance the simple pleasure of strolling over or alongside between bridges at night time and enjoying the spectacle from the river itself.
-We also hope that is will be a catalyst for public space improvements to make some of the surrounding areas more attractive.
+The project will enhance the simple pleasure of strolling over or alongside the bridges at night time and enjoying the spectacle from the river itself.
+We also aim to be a catalyst for public space improvements to make some of the surrounding riverside areas more attractive and accessible.

-It is likely that the running costs will be lower than they are currently, given the progress in lighting technology, and the plan is to replace inefficient lighting such as florescent and metal halides that still exist on some bridges.
-We will be investigating the potential to use renewable energy where we can.
-Further facts and figures will be published once we have completed all the necessary surveys.
+The running costs will be lower than they are currently, given the progress in lighting technology, and the plan is to replace inefficient and environmentally unfriendly lighting such as florescent and metal halides that still exist on some bridges.

 Yes, we are working closely with Tideway and proceeding from east to west to avoid any conflict with their construction plans.
 We are sharing data and looking at ways their new public spaces planned by some of key bridges can work in harmony with this project.